NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/How-does-it-work.page.md

 ### Make a Referral

-Making a referral for this application follows the {{pagelink:core-standardpattern-1.4.0, text:standard pattern for BaRS operations}}.
+Making a referral for this application follows the {{pagelink:core-standardpattern-1.4.0, text:standard pattern for BaRS Composite Messages}}.

 The Message Definition that defines this payload for this application is: {{link:MessageDefinition-BARS-MessageDefinition-ServiceRequest-Request-Referral}}
 <p>